-Calling all Warriors to come and join us for our annual S.G.A.
-Clean Up Day on Saturday, July 30th from 8AM-11AM.
-Our efforts this year will be somewhat different, as we have hired a landscaping company to keep the school grounds.
-However, we still need everyone’s participation.
+Calling all Warriors to come and join us for our annual SGA Clean Up Day on Saturday, July 29th from 8AM-11AM.
 We have asked Mr. Dalrymple to identify 5-6 projects that we can focus on to improve our school prior to the start of the new school year.
-Once the projects are identified, we will be appointing a chairperson for each project and they will then assemble their team to complete the task.
-We hope that this will allow us to be more efficient in our efforts on Clean Up Day.
-If you can’t help on July 30th, but would still like to take part in this important activity, please contact Leigh Fain in the school office at (229) 725-4792.
+Once the projects are identified, we will be gathering materials and calling on volunteers to help complete the tasks.
+If you are unable to help on July 29th, but would still like to take part in this important activity, please contact Leigh Fain in the school office at (229) 725-4792.

 Concession Sign-up/Parent Volunteerism:

 In order for SGA to be successful, we must have the active participation of all our parents.
 Parents certainly should be actively involved in the lives of their children, but we must also have all parents contributing to the success of our school.
-Part of this responsibility is the requirement of all parents to work at a football or basketball concession/cleanup, or at the annual Buck Daze fundraiser in December.
+Part of this responsibility is the requirement of all parents to work at a football or basketball concession/cleanup or at the annual Buck Daze fundraiser in December.
 Dianne Johnson, (229)793-2694, has graciously agreed to coordinate concessions and sign-ups for us.
 When you registered your student for the upcoming academic year, you were given the option of “opting out” of this requirement by paying $200/parent.
 If you did not “opt out” the expectation is that you will work at least one event.
-This year we are going back to a written sign-up process.
-We have used Volunteer Spot the last few years with mixed results, and after consultation with Administration we have decided to use the written sign-up.
-Each parent will be given the opportunity to sign up beginning with those who show up at Work Day on July 30th.
-The next opportunity to sign up will be at the initial PTO meeting on August 4th at 5:30 PM.
+Each parent will be given the opportunity to sign up beginning with those who show up at Work Day on July 29th.
+The next opportunity to sign up will be at the initial PTO meeting on August 1st at 5:30 PM.
 Thereafter, the sign-up book will be maintained by Leigh Fain and available to all parents in the front office.
-All parents will be expected to sign up by Friday, August 19th.
+All parents will be expected to sign up by Friday, August 18th.
 If you have not signed up by this date, then you will be assigned an event to work and you will be notified.
 Choosing not to work, or being a no-show, will result in a $500.00 fine per parent ($1000.00 per family).
 Administration has informed us that any outstanding debt to PTO (as a result of not having met your work requirement) will be reason to disallow your student from sitting for their final exams.
 Should you not be able to work your assigned time, it is YOUR responsibility to find your replacement and then sign up for another time slot.

 In an effort to encourage a culture of volunteerism, we are implementing some “rewards” for parents who choose to give of their time and efforts above and beyond the minimum required.
 The incentives are as follows: